 Description of study herds

-Of the 21 herds enrolled, 5 used a bedded pack system, 1 used a freestall bedded with sand, 5 used a freestall bedded with shavings/sawdust, and 10 used a tiestall bedded with shavings/sawdust (Supplemental Table S2).
+Of the 21 herds enrolled, 5 used a bedded pack system, 1 used a freestall bedded with sand, 5 used a freestall bedded with shavings/sawdust, and 10 used a tiestall bedded with shavings/sawdust (Supplemental Table S1).
 Of the 5 BP farms, two bedded with shavings/sawdust and cultivated 2 times a day to promote aerobic composting, 1 bedded with straw and woodchips and cultivated 2 times/week, and 2 bedded mainly with straw, adding woodchips as needed, and did not cultivate the pack at all.
 The predominant breeds on all farms were Holstein (n = 8 farms), Jersey (n = 10), and mixed Holstein-Jersey crosses/other (n = 3).
 The median (mean; range) number of lactating cows was 68 (64.9; 32-99).
 The median annual rolling herd average milk production for the farms was 6,367 (6,424; 4,082-9,618) kg.
-Nineteen of the 21 farms tested with DHIA monthly while their cows were in milk, with one farm testing 5-8 times/year and one testing every other month.
+Nineteen of the 21 farms tested with DHIA monthly while their cows were in milk, 1 farm tested 5-8 times/year, and 1 tested every other month.
+On average, DHIA data was captured from a test day 4 days before the farm visit (range: -28 days to +33).
 Detailed descriptions further characterizing study farm management practices and housing characteristics for lactating animals (e.g., laying surface, ventilation, stocking density), and details about bedding material and bedding management practices for lactating animals (e.g., bedding depth, frequency of adding new bedding, manure removal) are provided in Supplemental Tables S2 and S3, respectively.
 Detailed descriptions of routine milking procedures and mastitis control practices are provided in Supplemental Tables S4 and S5, respectively.

 Description of bulk tank milk quality, udder health measures, milk production, and udder hygiene scores

+Descriptive results of bulk tank milk aerobic cultures and comparison by facility type group are presented in Table 2.
 None of the 21 bulk tank milk samples were positive for Strep. agalactiae or Mycoplasma spp.
-Results of aerobic cultures are presented in Table .
-Sixteen of the 21 bulk tank milk samples were negative for coliforms on aerobic culture, while 5 farms had a coliform count of 5 cfu/mL.
-Staph. aureus was found in the bulk tank milk from 13/21 herds, with a median (mean; range) cfu/mL of 50 (70; 15-320) when present.
-The median (mean; range) Staph. spp. count found in the 21 bulk tank milk samples was 65 (96; 0-665) cfu/mL, while the median SSLO count was 45 (156; 10-1250) cfu/mL.
+Sixteen of the 21 samples were negative for coliforms on aerobic culture, while 5 farms had a coliform count of 5 cfu/mL.
+Staph. aureus was found in the bulk tank milk from 13/21 herds, with a median (range) cfu/mL of 50 (15-320) when present.

-The mean (SD; range) raw somatic cell count for the 21 bulk tank milk samples collected was 144,286 cells/mL (53,934; 54,000-250,000) (Table 3).
-For the 19 herds with available DHIA test-day data, the mean % cows with newly elevated SCS was 5.7 (3.7; 0-12.3), mean % cows with chronically-elevated SCS was 13.6 (5.8; 2.9-23.1), and mean % cows with elevated SCS was 25 (7.8; 8.6-36.9).
-For the 18 herds with available data, mean standardized 150-day milk was 50 pounds (10.1; 33.5-68).
-For the 20 herds with available cow-level test data, the average SCS was 2.44 (0.42; 1.7-3.3).
+Descriptive results of BTSCC, udder health measures, and milk production are presented in Table 3.
+The mean (95%CI) back-transformed (from log10) somatic cell count for the 21 bulk tank milk samples was 134,896 cells/mL (114,815-158,489).
+For the 19 herds with available DHIA test-day data, the mean % cows with newly elevated SCS was 5.7 (4.2-7.3), mean % cows with chronically elevated SCS was 13.6 (11.2-16.1), and mean % cows with elevated SCS was 24.9 (21.6-28.3).
+For the 18 herds with available data, mean standardized 150-day milk was 50 pounds (45.7-54.3).
+Average SCS was 2.44 (2.26-2.62) for the 20 herds with available cow-level test data.